 It is widely considered that the so-called Polish School of Posters came into being in the 1950s, when the communist stronghold in Poland blossomed.
 The name is somewhat misleading, as it implies a certain union between various artists; in actuality, there existed many artistic groups, loosely connected only by the medium and its subtleties, which now bear the same name.
 Moreover, it would be difficult to state whether the medium served to support or criticise the authorities.
-Since all printing facilities were under the regime’s strict control, many poster artists ended up working for government institutions and, in consequence, designed propaganda.
-No wonder – at the time, it was considered that poster artists benefitted from good salaries and exceptional privileges.
+Since all printing facilities were under the regime’s strict control, many poster artists ended up working for government institutions and, consequently, designed propaganda.
+With this in mind it is no wonder that at the time, poster artists were considered to benefit from good salaries and exceptional privileges.

 The Polish authorities, thus, fully appreciated the potential power of this simple graphic medium.
 After all, the most widely known symbol of communism, the hammer and sickle, used only two graphic elements – symbolic of the proletariat and peasantry – and a single colour.
 Lenin himself watched over its creation during the Russian Revolution in 1917.
 But what Poland’s government did not fully grasp was the immense potential for artful symbolism held by the poster, and thus its subversive power.
 Artists such as Józef Mroszczak or Jan Lenica may have cooperated directly with the ‘enemy’, but their multilayered symbolism begs for further interpretations.
 This was the case with, for example, Pagowski’s poster announcing a performance of Macbeth.
 By wrapping a human face with a brick wall, he illustrated the play’s subject matter, and pointed out the restrictions of intellectual freedom imposed by the communist regime.